dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/best-practice/styling.md

 # Styling

-To write more structured and uniform CSS code, stick with this approach to write the most influential and important properties first.
-Have simply a newline between the blocks respective groups.
+To write more structured and uniform CSS code, stick with the following approach:

+1. start the most influential and important properties first then work progressively toward aesthetics and motion effects.
+1. leave one empty line between these groups

 **Example of how to structure the DNB CSS**